 What is it that makes a ‘career path’ different from merely a ‘job’?
 Well, a career path encompasses much of your professional future, with an end goal in sight.
 A simplified career path could look something like this

 Assistant Store Manager --> Store Manager --> District Manager

 It’s all about progressing within your chosen industry.
-Whereas, in just choosing a job [link], you may not be looking for something to move forwards in long term, but to tide you over.
-Given a career path is something you intend to follow for a long time, we need to look at how best to choose one.
+Whereas, in just choosing a job, you may not be looking for something to move forwards in long term, but to tide you over.
+Given a career path is something you intend to follow for a long time, we need to look at how best to choose one, whether you need further qualifications to achieve your goal.
 It’s possible to change at a later date in life, of course, but if you can find a career path you’re interested in now, then you’re sorted for later on in life too!

 Choosing a career path is like choosing a job, only with far more of an eye on the future.
 With that in mind, check out our advice on how to choose the best job for you .

 When choosing a career path, you want to look at industries that will last.
 There are a couple of possible ways to look at this – you could do something that there will be a constant need for, such as financial services.
 Or perhaps you could do something that’s becoming the next big thing – like renewable energy for example.
 Areas such as education , retail or law are likely to always be necessary, so there’ll be plenty of room to advance within them.

 That’s not to say that it’s not worth taking a risk – if you’re interested in technology, and certain you’ve spotted the next big thing, then as long as you’re confident it can be worth going for it.
 Maybe you’re interested in something like acting or writing.
 But in cases like this, having a back up career plan is probably worthwhile.